curv3d/curv/README.md

 The Curv project is in the initial development phase right now.

-The current dev environment is Ubuntu 16.04.
-A Mac port is planned.
+The primary dev environment is Ubuntu 16.04 + gcc 5.4 + nvidia GTX 1050 GPU.
+(The code is intended to be portable, but in practice there are portability issues that are only found by testing.)
+A macOS port also exists.